SinemMutlu/Google-Data-Analytics-Certificate-Notes/1-Foundations: Data, Data, Everywhere/W1Introducing Data Analytics.md

 with the business problem.

 ### The six steps of the data analysis process:
--Ask questions and define the problem.
+- Ask questions and define the problem.
--Prepare data by collecting and storing the information.
+- Prepare data by collecting and storing the information.
--Process data by cleaning and checking the information.
+- Process data by cleaning and checking the information.
--Analyze data to find patterns, relationships, and trends.
+- Analyze data to find patterns, relationships, and trends.
--Share data with your audience.
+- Share data with your audience.
--Act on the data and use the analysis results.
+- Act on the data and use the analysis results.

 ### Gut Instinct
 Gut instinct is an intuitive understanding of something with little or no explanation.
 This isn’t always something conscious; we often pick up on signals without